Frojd/Fabrik-CLI/README.md

 ### Not yet implemented
 - Additional stage file config data
 - A way of auto generating fabricrc / stage config depending on recipe
-- Bundled back into Frojd-Fabric
+- Merged back into Frojd-Fabric

 ## Developing